dadoris/DBFoundations-Module07/docs/index.md

 # Module 07: Functions
 ## Introduction
 This week’s topic is Functions including scalar, table, and user defined functions (UDF).
-In addition to posting to the GitHub repository as I did for module 06, I've  created this GitHub webpage for review.
+In addition to posting my SQL script and writeup files to the GitHub repository as I did for module 06, I've created this GitHub webpage for review.
 This week's questions are:
 - Explain when you would use a SQL UDF.<br/>
 - Explain are the differences between Scalar, Inline, and Multi-Statement Functions.<br/>